Kong/insomnia-docs/docs/insomnia/git-sync.md

 ### Set up a remote repository with GitHub

-If you are not authorised click the 'Authenticate with GitHub' link.
+Click the **Authenticate with GitHub** link.
 You will be prompted to connect your GitHub account with Insomnia.

-Once the authorisation flow is finished you will be navigated back to Insomnia.
+When the authorization flow is finished, you will be navigated back to Insomnia.
 You can now clone any repository from GitHub!

 ### Manually setup a remote repository